 The Company has one operating segment which is also the Company's reportable segment and reporting unit of which the Company tests goodwill for impairment.
-The Company performed its most recent annual test of impairment as of July 1, 2019 with no indication of impairment as of the test date.
-The Company will perform its next scheduled annual test of goodwill in the third quarter of 2020 should no prior triggering events occur.
+The Company performed its most recent annual test of impairment as of July 1, 2020 with no indication of impairment as of the test date.
+The Company will perform its next scheduled annual test of goodwill in the third quarter of 2021.